 Extending Advanced Monitoring

-• Create your own PubSub+ Insights dashboards for Datadog and then copy widgets from an existing dashboard to add to yours.
+• Create your own PubSub+ Insights dashboards and then copy widgets from an existing dashboard to add to yours.
 For more information, see the New Dashboard in the Datadog documentation.

-• Clone any of the PubSub+ Insights dashboards to use as a starting point and then add and remove widgets to suite your monitoring requirements.
+• Clone any of the PubSub+ Insights dashboards as a starting point and then add and remove widgets to suit your monitoring requirements.
 For more information, see Cloning Existing PubSub+ Insights Dashboards for Datadog for Reuse

-• On a cloned board or one that you create, you can create custom views, add custom or existing PubSub+ Insights monitors, add custom widgets, customize existing widgets, and create filters.
+• Create custom views, add custom or existing PubSub+ Insights monitors, add custom widgets, customize existing widgets, and create filters on PubSub+ Insights dashboards you create or clone.
 For more information, see the following sections:

-For example, you could clone all of the PubSub+ Insights dashboards and then add filters to the widgets on the dashboard to reflect the needs of your team.
-To make it easier to access, you could also ask users to add them as favorites in their Datadog account.
+For example, you could clone all of the PubSub+ Insights dashboards and then add filters to the widgets on the dashboards to reflect the needs of your team.

-• Create custom monitors and clone existing monitors to customize them.
+• Create custom monitors and clone existing PubSub+ Insights monitors to customize them.
 For more information, see Creating Custom Monitors

 • Mute monitors whose default thresholds don't meet your needs, or to limit the amount of notifications you receive from specific monitor types, see Muting PubSub+ Insights Monitors for Datadog.

 • Schedule downtime for monitors.
-This allows you to turn of notification from specific, or all monitors for a time a specified time, once or on a recurring schedule.
-This is useful feature to manage notification during maintenance, or upgrades.
+Scheduling downtimes allows you to turn off notifications from specific or all monitors for a specified time, once or on a recurring schedule.
+Scheduled downtimes are useful for managing notifications during maintenance, or upgrades.
 See Scheduling Downtime.

 Cloning Existing PubSub+ Insights Dashboards for Datadog for Reuse

-It is possible that your business has its own unique requirements, but you may find that a small modification to one of the PubSub+ Insights dashboards for Datadog may help optimize its use.
+Your business may have its own unique requirements, but you might find that a small modification to one of the PubSub+ Insights dashboards for Datadog may help optimize its use.
 The PubSub+ Insights dashboards provided by Solace cannot be modified.
-For your organization, if you need to modify a dashboard, we recommend that you clone one of the PubSub+ Insights dashboards and adapt it as required.
+If you need to modify a PubSub+ Insights dashboards to meet your organization's requirements, Solace recommends cloning one of the PubSub+ Insights dashboards and adapting it as required.

-Before you cloning PubSub+ Insights dashboards, it's a good idea to become familiar with how to create and modify dashboards in Datadog.
-In addition to cloning, you can also create your dashboards and then add metrics and monitors to your dashboard.
+Before you clone PubSub+ Insights dashboards, Solace recommends becoming familiar with how to create and modify dashboards in Datadog.
+In addition to cloning, you can create your own dashboards and then add metrics and monitors to your dashboard.
 In either case, here are some suggested topics to help you get started with dashboards in the Datadog documentation:

 Creating Custom Monitors

-Solace provides predefined PubSub+ Insights monitors for Datadog that you can use on your dashboards; however, you may want to create a custom monitor of your own or clone and customize an existing monitor.
-If you want to create your own monitor, you can base it off any metric or log that is parsed already as a monitor in your account; cloning an existing monitor simply accelerates the process of creating your own custom monitor.
-An example of cloning and customizing a monitor can be found in Cloning and Customizing the Template Monitor below.
+Solace provides predefined PubSub+ Insights monitors for Datadog that you can use on your dashboards.
+You can create your own custom monitors or clone and customize existing monitors.
+You can base monitors you create on any metric or log that is already parsed as a monitor in your account.
+Cloning existing monitors accelerates the process.

-The provided template monitor contains a brief outline explaining how to clone and configuring your own monitor.
-To understand how to clone and configure a monitor, see Manage Monitors in the Datadog documentation.
-While you can also clone and configure based on other monitors, you must ensure that you follow the guidelines listed below in this section.
-Not adhering to the guidelines can impair Solace's ability to properly manage your event broker services and cause inconsistencies in the monitoring data reported in the dashboards.
+The template monitors contain instructions for cloning and configuring your own monitors.
+If you clone and configure other monitors, you must follow the guidelines listed below.
+Not following the guidelines can cause Solace to be unable to properly manage your event broker services and cause inconsistencies in the monitoring data reported in the dashboards.

-• You can clone any monitors that have been tagged with solace_insights, however, if a monitor has the tag solace_rmms, DO NOT clone it.
+• You should clone only monitors that have been tagged with solace_insights.

-There are risks and consequences to cloning the monitors that are tagged with solace_rmms.
-Incorrectly cloning these monitors in your account can impair Solace's ability to properly manage your event broker services, which may result in degradation of service.
-If you clone any monitors that clearly indicate not to copy, it can result in you temporarily losing access to your Datadog account and all changes in your Datadog account being reset.
+• Do not clone monitors tagged with solace_rmms.
+Incorrectly cloning solace_rmms tagged monitors can cause Solace to be unable to properly manage your event broker services, which may result in degradation of service.
+If you clone any monitors that clearly indicated to not be copied, it can result in you temporarily losing access to your Datadog account and all changes in your Datadog account being reset.

-• After you have cloned a monitor, remove the Solace-specific tags (solace-*), such as solace-insights and solace_customizable _template, so that it prevents your cloned monitor from being modified or removed during upgrades or content refreshes.
+• After you clone a monitor, remove the Solace-specific tags (solace-*), such as solace-insights and solace_customizable_template.
+Removing the Solace-specific tags prevents your cloned monitor from being modified or removed during upgrades or content refreshes.

-• If you want a custom monitor to be picked up in by the PubSub+ Insights dashboards, you must add the custom_insights tag to the monitor.
+• If you want a custom monitor to be picked up in by the PubSub+ Insights dashboards, add the custom_insights tag to the monitor.

-• you get the notifications from the original Solace-provided monitor as well as the notification from the cloned monitor that you created
+• you get notifications from the original Solace-provided monitor as well as the cloned monitor that you created

 • if you add custom_insights to a cloned monitor, it can result in both monitors appearing in the PubSub+ Insights dashboards

-For information about cloning monitors, see Manage Monitors in the Datadog documentation.
+For more information about monitors in general, see Manage Monitors in the Datadog documentation.

-Solace provides a sample template monitor that you can clone and customize to create your own custom monitors that log metrics that are of importance to your organization.
-With the custom template monitor you can define the event logs to monitor, the alert conditions, who is notified when those conditions are met, and what message they receive.
+Solace provides several sample template monitors that you can clone and customize to create your own custom monitors that log metrics that are of importance to your organization.
+With the template monitors you can define the event or system logs to monitor, the alert conditions, who is notified when those conditions are met, and what message they receive.

-The template monitor is provided as is to enable you to create your own monitors.
+The template monitors are provided as is to enable you to create your own monitors.
 Solace does not offer or provide support for monitors created using the custom template monitor.

-In the procedure below, we create a new monitor that notifies us when a client is having connectivity issues.
+The following procedure creates a new monitor that notifies you when a client has connectivity issues.

-1. In Datadog, on the Monitors page select the Manage Monitors tab, and enter solace_customizable_template in the search field to find the customizable template monitor.
+1. In Datadog, on the Monitors page, select the List tab and enter template in the search field to find the sample template monitors.

 Image displaying an example of the sample template monitor

-The cloned template monitor opens in edit mode (indicated by the breadcrumb ending with configuration in the top left corner).
-You can now define your monitors new parameters.
+The cloned monitor opens in edit mode indicated by the breadcrumb ending with Configuration in the top left corner.
+The name of the monitor is prepended with Cloning.
+You can now define your monitor's new parameters.

-4. In section 1, click in the field at the top to define your search query.
-For example, enter event:SYSTEM_CLIENT_CONNECT_FAIL as your search query.
+4. In section 1, define the Monitor scope.
+Select Query and use the Define the search query fields to define the query.
+For example, enter @event:SYSTEM_CLIENT_CONNECT_FAIL as your search query.

 Image displaying the Defint the search query section

-6. In section 2, you set the conditions that cause an alert to trigger: You can use the fields in this section to set the thresholds that trigger alerts and warnings.
-Note that the default values for both the Alert and Warning thresholds are set to unrealistically high values to prevent the monitor from triggering.
-This prevents Datadog from sending you unnecessary alerts.
+6. In section 2, set the conditions that cause an alert to trigger: Use the fields in this section to set the thresholds that trigger alerts and warnings.
+Note that the default values for both the Alert and Warning thresholds are set to unrealistically high values to prevent the monitor from triggering, preventing Datadog from sending you unnecessary alerts.
 You should define different thresholds for each which are meaningful for your organization.
 When defining your thresholds, Solace recommends using 1 as a starting point.

 Image displaying the options in the Set alert conditions section